MONOSUS

 Employees working at their computers.
 The office space is bright and open.

-Monosus established an office in Thailand in 2014.
-In order to make up for the shortage of front-end talent in web production, they decided to set up a base in Thailand, where many Japanese people live.
+Monosus established its office in Thailand in 2014.
+To address the shortage of front-end talent in web production, the company decided to set up a base in Thailand, where many Japanese residents live.

 Reference article(s)